Music has a power of forming the character and should therefore be introduced into the education of the young - Aristotle

 Music is a universal language that embodies one of the highest forms of creativity.
 At Woodlands we pride ourselves in delivering high quality music education which engages and inspires pupils to develop a love of music and their talent as musicians.
 This also increases their self-confidence, creativity and sense of achievement.

-We intend for our pupils to enjoy a dynamic and wide ranging music curriculum, to increase their cultural capital.
+We intend for our pupils to enjoy a dynamic and wide ranging music curriculum, thus increasing their cultural capital.

 As pupils progress through the music scheme of work they will develop a critical engagement with music.
 This allows them to perform, compose and to listen with discrimination to a wide and varied range of musical styles.